Do you want to know how to add a search box to a WordPress page?

 The next step is to install and activate the SearchWP plugin on your WordPress website.

-First, upload the downloaded ZIP file to your site.
+First, you’ll need to upload the downloaded ZIP file to your site.
 You can check out the how to install a WordPress plugin tutorial if you need help with that.

 After installing SearchWP, navigate to your WordPress dashboard, point your cursor over the SearchWP button at the top bar and click Activate License.

-WordPress considers search engines as a set of rules to follow when performing a search.
-You can customize these rules to change how search works over your site.
+You can consider search engines as a set of rules that they follow when performing a search.
+By customizing these rules, you can change how search works on your site.

-For example, you can make WordPress index custom fields, exclude specific pages from search results, enable search by post tags, and many more.
+For example, you can include custom fields, exclude specific pages from search results, enable search by post tags, and many more.

 As you can see, there are 4 search sources: Posts, Pages, Media, and Users.

-Let’s say we want this search engine to search only among posts.
+Let’s say you want this search engine to search only among posts.
 This way, we can clean up search results on our site and help our visitors find the right content faster.

 Then, uncheck all search sources except Posts.